originphp/email/README.md

 - *timeout*: how many seconds to timeout
 - *domain*: When we send the HELO command to the sever we have to identify your hostname, so we will use localhost or HTTP_SERVER var if client is not set.

-You can also pass keys such as `from`,`to`,`cc`,`bcc`,`sender` and `replyTo` this pass the data to its functions either as string if its just an email or an array if you want to include a name.
-Remember if you are going to automatically cc or bcc somewhere, then you have to next call addBcc or addCc to ensure that you don't overwrite this.

-Or when when you create an instance of the Email object you can pass an array
+You can also pass an array with configuration when you create an instance of the Email object.

 ```php
 $config = [